Elliott State Forest: The Poster Child for What Could Happen to America’s Public Lands

 If you have any question, please take the higher ground and heed Sean’s advice: Call the BLM and let their law enforcement experts handle it.
 Be sure to take note of the precise location as well.
 Screenshots of your maps, pictures of the fences or signs, as well as the coordinates of your whereabouts are all good to pass on.
 The BLM can take it from there.

-Part of being public lands proud and an original conservationist is being a good steward of the land—this includes respect for both public and private boundaries, even when you’re in the right and someone else might be mistaken.
-Someday you might need to knock on that landowner’s door to ask his permission to retrieve lawfully taken game that crossed onto his accurately marked property.
+Part of being #PublicLandsProud and practicing #ResponsibleRecreation is being a good steward of the land—this includes showing respect for both public and private boundaries, even when you’re in the right and someone else might be mistaken.
+You never know when you might need to knock on that door again, perhaps to ask permission to retrieve lawfully taken game that crossed onto accurately marked property.

 It’s important to remember that we’re all doing PR for hunting and fishing, in every social media post and every interaction with a non-sportsman.
 And we’ll come to rely on the image and relationships we’ve built as we work to uphold Theodore Roosevelt’s conservation legacy and our country’s rich history of public lands access.